mmahbub/HEMERA/README.md

 This repository contains codes for the paper `HEMERA: A Human-Explainable Transformer Model for Estimating Lung Cancer Risk using GWAS Data`.
-This codebase builds upon and substantially extends the transformer-based architecture originally proposed by Elmes, Kieran, et al. "SNVformer: An Attention-based Deep Neural Network for GWAS Data." bioRxiv (2022): 2022-07, which was developed for single-nucleotide variant (SNV) analysis in gout risk prediction.
+This work builds upon and substantially extends the work proposed by Elmes, Kieran, et al. "SNVformer: An Attention-based Deep Neural Network for GWAS Data." bioRxiv (2022): 2022-07, which was developed for single-nucleotide variant (SNV) analysis in gout risk prediction.